Telerik-Verified-Plugins/AppleWatch/README.md

 There are two styles of navigation: 'push' and 'modal'.
-The former performs a left-right slide animation and has a back button. the latter stacks the new page on top of the other with a slide animation from the bottom and has a done/close button.
+The former performs a left-right slide animation and has a back button.
+The latter stacks the new page on top of the other with a slide animation from the bottom and has a done/close button.

 These buttons can only be used on the first app page and will navigate to the `AppDetail` page when activated.